SkymanOne/folidity/reports/main.typ

 and the recent bug in the compiler caused a massive re-entrance exploit in the _curve.fi_ AMM protocol @curve.
 Furthermore, Vyper still suffers from the same implicit state transition problem as Solidity.

-// To address the problem, it has been realised that a functional programming style may be better for SC development due to
-// an explicit approach to reason about a state transition.
-Although some small effort has been made to adapt Haskell, neither project received any long-term support.
-It is still worth looking at some of the languages that suggest novice approaches to development.

-Flint is an experiment language with protected calls and asset types @flint.
+Flint is an experimental language with protected calls and asset types @flint.
 Protected calls introduce a role-based access system where the SC developer can specify the permitted caller to a message function.
 Another unique feature is array-bounded loops that partially address the halting problem.
 Flint also addresses a state-transition problem by allowing developers to specify all possible states in the contract.
 The message functions need to specify the state transition, which occurs explicitly.